 Creating imagery that speaks directly to your market is key.
-If you’re working with the general public, creating imagery that is personal and puts a human face to what you do will convey trust, and make your patients feel at ease in a world that can often be overwhelming to them.
+If you work directly with the general public, such as a dental or cosmetic surgeon, creating imagery that is personal and puts a human face to what you do will convey trust.
+It will also make your patients feel at ease in a world that can often be overwhelming to them.

 If your clients are fellow medical professionals, your aim should be to build confidence in your brand and establish yourself as a leader in your field.
 For this reason your approach will be more about highlighting your skills, facilities or the latest technology you may be using.

 If you speak at conferences, have your own practice, or simply have a LinkedIn profile, taking the time to create a professional portrait will forge a deeper connection to your potential audience.

 Can you describe your shooting process?

 The initial stage of a photography shoot is usually spent location scouting, then fine tuning other elements such as styling, props and lighting.
 While my key subjects are feeling fresh, it’s usually best to start with portraits.
 This can be done as an environmental portrait (set in an office or a surgery), or simply as a headshot (against a plain background).
 I also utilise both studio strobe flash and natural light.
 As each have their own characteristics, it just depends on the look we are going for as well as the environment we will be working in.